-- Senior Center Orientation Meetings: At 10:00 AM on the 2nd Tuesday of the month, new or prospective members can come to a 1-hour meeting to find out all about the Senior Center, along with how to get involved and to make the most of their time here as members.
+- Senior Center Newcomer Orientation Meetings: At 9:30 AM on the 2nd Tuesday of the month, new or prospective members can come to a 1-hour meeting to find out all about the Senior Center, along with how to get involved and to make the most of their time here as members.
 It’s also a chance to get questions answered and meet others who are new.
 People can stay for VOA lunch after the meeting, if they desire.
 Please call the front desk at 303-688-9498 to register for the Newcomer Orientation.

 - Sit and Be Fit Classes: At 9:30 AM on Tuesday-Thursday, we show low impact exercise DVDs on our big screen for a ½ hour of movement and exercise.
 Anyone is welcome to join in whenever available.

 SPECIAL INTEREST GROUPS – These meet regularly and anyone with an interest are welcome to attend whenever available.
 No sign up is needed and there is no charge

 - Book Club: This is a different kind of book club, as attendees share with the group books they have read or authors they particularly like, giving others recommendations for future reading.
 Attendees may informally present or just listen to what others have to say.
 The group meets the 1st Tuesday of the month at 10:00 AM.